 Meth in blood tests

-The presence of meth is detectable in blood tests within a few hours of last use and can be traced for up to three days.[3]
+The presence of meth is detectable in blood tests within a few hours of last use and is almost undetectable past 24 hours.[5]
 Cheap or low-cost meth may have fewer meth metabolites in it due to being heavily cut and potentially may not show up in these drug tests.

 Meth in urine tests